ortus-docs/testbox-docs/primers/testbox-bdd-primer/suites-describe-your-tests/README.md

 # Suites: Describe Your Tests

 A test suite in TestBox is a collection of specifications that will model what you want to test.
-The way the suite is express can be of many different types as we will investigate.
+The way the suite is expressed can be of many different types as we will investigate.

 > Test suite is a container that has a set of tests which helps testers in executing and reporting the test execution status.